Bakermg/ionic-confusion/README.md

 # Ionic app
 ---
-### Confusion website bult with Angular using the Ionic framework.
+### Confusion website bult with Angular and Ionic.
+This is the Angular webapp in Ionic